De-Panther/unity-webxr-export/README.md

 ## Contributing

 Contributions from the developer community are very important to us.
 You're encouraged to [open an issue](https://github.com/De-Panther/unity-webxr-export/issues/new), report a problem, contribute with code, open a feature request, share your work or ask a question.

-## Developer Privacy Notice for Data Collection

-_Last updated: March 2018_

-To help improve the [WebVR API](https://immersive-web.github.io/webvr/spec/1.1/) and the [Unity WebVR Assets](https://assetstore.unity.com/packages/templates/systems/webvr-assets-109152) package, each time a web page built using the [WebVR Assets](https://assetstore.unity.com/packages/templates/systems/webvr-assets-109152) is loaded, Mozilla automatically receives general-usage statistics and uncaught JavaScript errors encountered by end-users, using [Google Analytics](https://analytics.google.com/analytics/web/) and [Sentry](https://sentry.io), respectively.
-[The *complete list of collected data*](https://github.com/mozilla/unity-webvr-export/blob/master/TELEMETRY.md#list-of-collected-data) includes metrics for counting the number of unique web-page sessions; time for web pages to load and time open; JavaScript error exceptions occurred on the page; the number of times a VR device is mounted and worn; number of times VR mode is enabled and time spent; and a random identifier.

-You as a developer can turn off this data collection by [modifying the configuration snippet that comes with the VR template](https://github.com/mozilla/unity-webvr-export/blob/master/docs/customization/disabling-telemetry.md).
-It is your obligation to inform your end-users of this data collection and to inform them that it can be turned off by [enabling “Do-Not-Track”](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT) in their browsers.

 ## Credits